cosmic-zip/maidz/README.md

 You probably have read the sections on TOR and proxy-servers (do it now - if you haven't) and now you are asking yourself: "&*%$!, what can I use to browse the web safely and anonymously????"
 Well, there is a pretty simple solution.
 But it will cost you a few nickels.
 You have to buy a premium-VPN- service with a trustworthy VPN-provider.

 If you don't know what a VPN is or how it works - check out this video.
 Still not convinced?
 Then read what lifehacker has to say about it.
-Once you've decided that you actually want to use a VPN you need to ﬁnd a trustworthy provider.
+Once you've decided that you actually want to use a VPN you need to find a trustworthy provider.
 Go here to get started with that.
-Only use services that oﬀer OpenVPN or Wireguard.
+Only use services that offer OpenVPN or Wireguard.
 Basically all the other protocols aren't that secure.
 Or at least they can't compare to Wireguard.

-Choose the most trustworthy service you ﬁnd out there and be paranoid about it.
+Choose the most trustworthy service you find out there and be paranoid about it.
 A trustworthy service doesn't keep logs.
 If you choose a VPN, read the complete FAQ, their Privacy Policy and the Terms of Service.
 Check where they're located and check local privacy laws.
 And: Don't tell people on the internet which service you are using.

-You can get yourself a second VPN account with a diﬀerent provider you access through a VM.
+You can get yourself a second VPN account with a different provider you access through a VM.
 That way VPN#1 only knows your IP-address but not the content of your communication and VPN#2 knows the content but not your IP-address.

 **Don't try to use a free VPN**.
 Remember: If you're not paing for it - you are the product.
 You can also run your own VPN by using a cloud server as your traﬃc exit point, if you trust your cloud provider more than any particular VPN company.